Jack-Q/blog/source/_posts/2017-07-12-vector-of-bool-in-c.md

 ## Specialized iterator ##
-A canonical name of the iterator type of tthe vector of bool is `std::_Bit_reference` (error message from compiler can help a lot) When compiling a C++ file with invocation of these
+A canonical name of the iterator type of the vector of bool is `std::_Bit_reference` (error message from compiler can help a lot) When compiling a C++ file with invocation of these
 > candidate function not viable: no known conversion from